 On Saturday, 7 June, FireSmartPeaks will host a neighbourhood clean up event that will focus on clearing and reducing fuel around homes in the Peaks and in common areas, including assisting home owners and residents to:

-move combustible firewood piles and other materials (including from under decks) to a distance greater than 10m from the home or store them in a FireSmart-mitigated building; and
+move combustible firewood piles and other materials (including from under decks) to a distance greater than 10m from the home, if possible, or store them in a FireSmart-mitigated building.

 Be prepared for an emergency